KMahoney/Roots/README.markdown

 # Roots

-A lightweight abstraction around Werkzeug for creating reusable pieces of web application code.
+A lightweight abstraction around Werkzeug for creating modular, reusable pieces of web application code.
 Similar in concept to Django apps.

 ## Why?!
 Hasn't this been done a million times already?